 ARBURG is one of the leading manufacturers of high-end injection molding machines for plastics processing.
 The family-run business was founded in 1923 and employs today around 2,000 people.
 At its sole production site in Loßburg, Germany, the company manufactures electric, hybrid and hydraulic injection molding machines and additive manufacturing systems.

 Resource-friendly and energy-efficient production is part of everyday business for the mechanical engineering company.
 As early as 1998 they had their combined quality and environmental management system certified according to the international standards ISO 9001 and ISO 14001.
 In addition, the certification according to ISO 50001, which confirms the company’s efficient use of energy, was acquired in 2012.

-Currently, the company maintains more than 1,000 working and hazardous materials in the Hazardous Materials module: lubricating coolants, varnishes, adhesives, and various oils.
-Each material in this central database is labeled according to GHS/CLP and linked to the corresponding safety data sheet.
-Using a filter makes it possible to instantly identify materials and their properties.
-Moreover, the system automatically checks whether the materials can be stored together.
+Currently, the company maintains more than 1,000 working and hazardous chemicals in the Hazardous Chemicals module: lubricating coolants, varnishes, adhesives, and various oils.
+Each chemical in this central database is labeled according to GHS/CLP and linked to the corresponding safety data sheet.
+Using a filter makes it possible to instantly identify chemicals and their properties.
+Moreover, the system automatically checks whether the chemicals can be stored together.
 In the past, the company was unable to systematically maintain safety data sheets.
 Today, the sheets are regularly updated thanks to automatic reminders sent by the software.
 Requests to suppliers are likewise automatically generated.

 Since 2012 ARBURG is using the following Quentic modules:

 - Quentic Core